scotthammel/surfs_up/README.md

 ### Summary:

+- The data analysis for both the months of June and December show that the weather in Oahu is sustainable year-round.
+I would reccommend W. Avy pursue his surf and ice cream shop.

+- It is worth noting that the data was collected using "sqlite:///hawaii.sqlite" and previous steps were taken to determine the weather station that can determine the most accurate data.

 #### Script Examples:
 - Script to filter only June temperatures:

 <img width="800" alt="Screen Shot 2021-05-08 at 3 36 43 PM" src="https://user-images.githubusercontent.com/77898345/117553052-cff97a00-b014-11eb-9020-0e81bfbab336.png">